From the Sun to Supernovae, Neutron Stars, Black Holes, and Galaxies!

 You are free to choose the thematic module from those offered in the faculty or take a suitable minor subject, even one offered by other faculties.
 Thematic modules offered by this programme include biomaterials, electronics materials, modelling and functional materials.
-Possible minor subjects are e.g. computer science, mathematics, chemistry, business creation, and innovation.
-However, for the thematic module, the specialized courses in astrophysics and space physics are highly recommended.
+Possible minor subjects are e.g. computer science, mathematics, chemistry, business creation and innovation.
+However, for the thematic module, the specialised courses in astrophysics and space physics are highly recommended.

-The specialized courses in astrophysics and space physics will give you a deeper understanding of e.g. active galactic nuclei, astroparticle physics, physics of planet formation, galaxies and cosmology, galactic astronomy, heliophysics and high-energy astrophysics as well as nuclear and particle physics.
+The specialised courses in astrophysics and space physics will give you a deeper understanding of e.g. active galactic nuclei, astroparticle physics, physics of planet formation, galaxies and cosmology, galactic astronomy, heliophysics and high-energy astrophysics as well as nuclear and particle physics.
 Here you can select the topics that support your Master‘s thesis.

 In the other studies module, you can choose any courses you want from the entire offering of the university in addition to the obligatory “Finnish for foreigners” course.
-It is recommended that you take more courses on computing, modelling, and theoretical physics, depending on your preferences.
+It is recommended that you take more courses on computing, modelling and theoretical physics, depending on your preferences.

-The aim of the Master’s education is to support you to become an independent expert who can evaluate information critically, plan and execute research projects to find new knowledge and to solve scientific and technological problems independently and as part of a group.
+The aim of the Master’s education is to support you to become an independent expert who can evaluate information critically, plan and execute research projects to find new knowledge, and to solve scientific and technological problems independently and as part of a group.

 The Master’s degree programme includes a compulsory thesis component (30 ECTS), which corresponds to six months of full-time work.
 The thesis is to be written up as a report based on a combination of a literature review and an original research project that forms the bulk of the thesis.

 The thesis is an independently made research project but the project will be carried out under the guidance of leading researchers in the field at the University of Turku.
-It is expected that the student will be embedded within an active research group or experimental team, thereby providing ample opportunity to discuss results and exchange ideas in a group setting.
+It is expected that the student will be embedded within an active research group or experimental team, thereby providing excellent opportunities to discuss results and exchange ideas in a group setting.

 Recent examples of thesis titles in astronomy and space physics are: